Schedule Policy/Career Is Now in Effect (March 2026)

 | Suitability appeals | MSPB | OPM | TBD |

-Here's why this matters beyond Schedule P/C: even employees who aren't reclassified could lose independent appeal rights.
-If you get RIF'd next year and OPM has already taken over RIF appeals, your case goes to the same agency that may have directed the RIF in the first place.
+This matters beyond Schedule P/C: even employees who are not reclassified could lose independent appeal rights.
+If you get RIF'd and OPM has taken over RIF appeals, your case goes to the same agency that may have directed the RIF.

 The RIF appeal comment period closes March 12, 2026.
-Comments can be submitted at Regulations.gov.
+Submit comments at Regulations.gov.

 The Legal Landscape